Understanding Cognitive Dysfunction Syndrome: Symptoms and Management in Pets

 2023-10-13 08:00:00

 Dementia is a common disease experienced in an aging society.
 This also applies to pets.
 A disease similar to dementia that appears in humans in companion animals is cognitive dysfunction syndrome (CDS).
 Cognitive dysfunction syndrome is a neurodegenerative disease that occurs when the brain degenerates.
 As symptoms progress, systemic diseases such as paralysis and seizures may occur.
 Therefore, it is important to diagnose and manage dementia early.
-Learn about the precursor symptoms of cognitive dysfunction syndrome, a type of dementia in pets.
+Learn regarding the precursor symptoms of cognitive dysfunction syndrome, a type of dementia in pets.

 Walking is important to prevent dementia in dogs | Source: Getty Image Bank